Fair processing notice – Patients

 Right to restrict processing

 In some circumstances, you are entitled to ask us to suppress processing of your personal data.
-This means we will stop actively processing your personal data but we don’t have to delete it.
+This means we will stop actively processing your personal data but we do not have to delete it.
 This right is available to you:

-- If you believe the personal data we hold isn’t accurate – we will cease processing it until we can verify its accuracy
+- If you believe the personal data we hold is not accurate – we will cease processing it until we can verify its accuracy

 - If you have objected to us processing the data – we will cease processing it until we have determined whether our legitimate interests override your objection